AdobeDocs/experience-manager-65.en/help/assets/launch.md

 #### Adding and building a new library {#adding-and-building-a-new-library}

-1. The first time you open the Publishing tab in Adobe Launch, the library list is empty.
+1. The first time you open the Publishing tab in Experience Platform Launch, the library list is empty.

    In the left column, click **[!UICONTROL Add New Library]**.